dimitri-nicolo/calico/master/security/suspicious-IPs.md

 #### Configure the threat feed

-1. Create a file called feodo-tracker.yaml with the following contents .
+1. Create a file called feodo-tracker.yaml with the following contents:

 <pre>
 apiVersion: projectcalico.org/v3